 Mitochondria generate ATP using by-products from glycolysis (10 sequential enzyme-catalyzed reactions occurring in the cytosol) as substrates for the citric acid cycle (CAC; occurs in the mitochondrial matrix) and oxidative phosphorylation (occurs along the membrane of the cristae).
 The process involves oxidation of NADH and FADH2 molecules via the electron transport system.
 ATP synthesis is powered by chemiosmosis.

 The cell generates more ATP in aerobic than in anaerobic conditions.

 The energy stored in ATP is used for synthesis, transport, and mechanical work.

+Mitochondria play a key role in programmed cell death.

 In addition to the role in ATP synthesis, mitochondria are essential for apoptosis (programmed cell death) as they rupture and leak cytochrome c into the cytosol, thus activating specific enzymes and causing them to slice the cell into small, disposable pieces.